Doing a MSc Thesis

 Several of my MSc Thesis students contribute to the CACHET Research Platform (CARP) with different technology components, some of them being published as open source.
 Examples include:

-• Richard Pekk (2022).
-“The Gardener Framework – An open-source programming framework for collection of wearable activity and health data from web-based services”. [pdf] [Github].
+• “The Gardener Framework – An open-source programming framework for collection of wearable activity and health data from web-based services” by Richard Pekk (2022). [pdf] [Github].

 Application